Feel free to get in touch with us if you need any help! We’ll be happy to assist you.

 These are solid heroes that can pair with most of the team compositions in the current meta, and in all the different match types.
 Some are more effective in certain situations, but you see them picked up the most after the heroes in tier 1 and 2.

 In this tier, you only see heroes that are used in very specific situations.
-You can count on them to be effective as counters or used in certain maps against certain team compositions.
+You can count on them to be effective as counters or used in certain maps and team compositions.
+Notably, Pharah and Widowmaker are really strong picks in solo queue provided you are good at landing your rockets and headshots to get the early picks.

 Tier 5 - Sombra, Junkrat, Torbjorn, Bastion

-As much as we would like to play these heroes, it’s very hard to fit them into the current meta simply because of how weak they are.
+As much as we would like to play these heroes, it’s very hard to fit them into the current meta simply because of how hard it is to make an impact with them.
 This does not mean that the heroes from this tier are bad or weak, they just don’t work in the current competitive Overwatch meta.
 Feel free to pick them up in your solo queue games if you’re confident with your judgement.

 Tier List Hero Details